imrein/ansible-monitoring/README.md

-# Grafana, Prometheus & Node_exporter ansible setup
+# Monitoring ansible setup

-Simple role to setup a new Grafana & Prometheus server with a node_exporter.
+Role to setup a new monitoring server.
+This stack is modular and comes with:

+- Grafana
+- Prometheus
+- Node_exporter
+- Loki
+- Promtail

 This has only been tested on:

 - AlmaLinux 9.0
 - AlmaLinux 9.1